 From your most beloved pieces of silver jewelry to that stunning set of flatware you only break out at the holidays, silver is one of the most practical and sophisticated metals for a range of occasions.
-Its timeless look makes it a favorite among trend-seekers and traditionalists alike, utilizing the metal to line tables for special events and everyday use.
+Its timeless look makes it a favorite among trend-seekers and traditionalists alike.

-You may already be familiar with the magical versatility of baking soda, but you can add cleaning silver to the list.
+You may already be familiar with the magical versatility of baking soda, but now you can add cleaning silver to the list of its talents.
 Simply mix baking soda with a bit of water to a paste-like consistency, and then rub it over the surface of the silver.
 After buffing the surface with the paste, rinse the silver to fully remove any residual baking soda.
-Gently blot dry with a clean cloth.
+Finally, gently blot it dry with a clean cloth.

 This is the perfect fix for smudges, mild spotting, and tarnish.
 Mix four parts water with one part rubbing alcohol, dampen a clean cloth, and gently buff the silver.
-Use a soft, dry cloth to wipe clean.
+Then, use a soft, dry cloth to wipe it clean.

-Believe it or not, toothpaste has every element required for how to clean silver to perfection.
-Organic toothpaste works brilliantly, and it plays best with a soft cloth like microfiber or flannel.
-Simply dab a bit of toothpaste onto the cloth, and then gently rub the surface of the silver.
-Rinse the silver with warm water, then use a separate clean cloth to pat dry.
+Believe it or not, toothpaste has every element required for cleaning silver to perfection.
+Organic toothpaste works brilliantly, and it plays best with a soft cloth-like microfiber or flannel.
+Simply dab a bit of toothpaste onto the cloth and then gently rub the surface of the silver.
+Rinse the silver with warm water, and then use a separate clean cloth to pat it dry.